daniel20087/The-Stupidity-Of-Isaac/README.md

 Download as zip and extract into isaac mods folder

+all items in treasure room item pool (except for tester which isnt in any item pool)

 Item descriptions:

 Beer Bottle: Gives 0.5 Speed, 3 damage and applys poison to all enemies in the room